-For example, Tundra Fire Extinguishing Aerosol Spray makes extinguishing fires easy with just a push of a button.
+For example, First Alert EZ Fire Spray, Extinguishing Aerosol Spray makes extinguishing fires easy with just a push of a button.
 Personally, I prefer this type as the cans are easy to store, and you can have several around your home for quick access.
 This portable Fire Extinguisher discharges 4 times longer than a traditional fire extinguisher, providing 32 seconds of firefighting time.

 Often, we forget how vital fire extinguishers are for our homes, RVs, kitchen, dorms as well as any area we spend lots of time.
 It’s incredible how often we forget about the importance of these tools in our home.
 Always make sure your home safety comes first and have several fire extinguishers handy!